 The excellent Bengal Tiger eyes look straight into the camera in this close up photograph.
 Being up close and personal with you.
 You can see the incredible details in the eyes of a tiger, when close enough, of course.
 Bengal tigers are the largest cats in the big cat family.
 However, African lions are nearly as tall as tigers.
 It is indeed an endangered species because of poaching and tiger habitats decline.

 Undoubtedly, the fur stripes of Bengal tigers are as unique as human fingerprints.
 It has the most prolonged canine teeth of all cats, around 12cm / 4 inches long.
 Bengal tiger eyes cannot see as much detail as we humans can.
 For their purpose, it is also unnecessary.
 The primary function is to see three-dimensional perception and depth perception.
 Therefore, the eyes of a tiger sit in front and not on the sides of their heads.
 Additionally, they also possess binocular vision, which lets them judge distances from their prey.

 Bengal Tiger – India’s National Animal

-Bengal tigers, Panthera tigris, are listed as endangered species on the IUCN list.
-It seems that habitat losses are increasing.
+Bengal tigers, Panthera tigris, are the list of endangered species on the IUCN list.
+Habitat losses are increasing.

 Do not these Bengal tiger eyes have a mysterious look?
-Soul Seeker’s eyes!
-You cannot get more close and personal with such an elusive predator in the wild.
-Explore more of our tiger photography.
+The Soul Seekers’ eyes!
+You cannot get close and more personal with such an elusive predator in the wild.
+Explore more pictures of tigers.
 Discover my close up photography collection.
-My nature photographs are for sale as image licenses or wall art photo prints.
+My nature photographs are for sale as image licenses and wall art photo prints.